zsmartsystems/com.zsmartsystems.zigbee/README.md

 It is worth noting that EM3588 devices that have an embedded USB core will likely work with any baud rate, where dongles using external USB interface (eg CP2102 used with an EM3581) will likely require a specific baud rate.
 This has been noted on the HUSBZB-1 which embeds an EM3581 and requires a rate of 57600.

-### Telegesis EMTRX35x
+### Telegesis ETRX3

 The library supports the Telegesis AT protocol over a serial interface.
+Currently implemented against R309.

 ## Tested Hardware